 Naturally, most of us would agree that it’s shameful to waste food.
-And yet we do, in massive quantities, despite trying not to overbuy, under-use, or watch once beautiful produce wind up in the garbage.
+And yet we do, in massive quantities, despite trying not to overbuy, under-use or watch once beautiful produce wind up in the garbage.

 How many of us are careless consumers when it comes to food?
 Do we over-purchase without realizing, then throw out what we haven’t used?
-Shouldn’t we eat our leftovers, transform our leftovers, freeze our leftovers, or simply purchase and prepare less?
+Shouldn’t we eat our leftovers, transform our leftovers, freeze our leftovers, or simply purchase less?

 I was raised with a “waste not, want not” mentality — no doubt one of many lessons of my upbringing resulting from parents who were children during the Great Depression — yet I nonetheless continue to waste more than I would like, and I wonder about the size and seriousness of the problem.

 The USDA reports on food waste in America and the numbers are staggering:

 In the United States, food waste is estimated at between 30-40 percent of the food supply.
 This estimate, based on estimates from USDA’s Economic Research Service of 31 percent food loss at the retail and consumer levels, corresponded to approximately 133 billion pounds and $161 billion worth of food in 2010…

 $161 billion worth of food.
 How does that translate into waste per person or waste per household?

 A simplistic calculation might make these amounts more digestible.
 If we assume 100 million adults in the U.S., that $161 billion in waste equates to $1610 per individual per year.

 Hmm.
 I could do a lot with $1610, couldn’t you?
 But looking at our own pockets, we need to adjust for the retail portion, which brings our household waste down to an average of $640/year according to this 2016 Business Insider report on food waste.

 This same BI report puts household waste at 80 billion pounds of food a year… We throw out 80 billion pounds of food a year!